Villa Celimontana: Villa

 The Mattei collections began to be gutted in 1770 with the sale of 10 statues to the Vatican (including the Amazon, Pudicitia, and seated Trajan, all now at the Louvre) and in 1802 with the head of Augustus (still in the Vatican).
-The villa, however, remained in the Mattei family until sold by them 1802.
-The villa then changed hands rapidly - in 1813 it was acquired by prince Manuel de Godoy, prince of La Paz and minister of Charles IV of Spain.
+The villa, however, remained in the Mattei family until sold by them in 1802.
+The villa then changed hands rapidly – in 1813 it was acquired by prince Manuel de Godoy, prince of La Paz and minister of Charles IV of Spain.
 The villa was then taken over by Princess Marianne of the Netherlands (daughter of William I of the Netherlands), then by Frederica (princess of Prussia and of Bauffremont) in 1857, and finally by the Bavarian baron Richard Hoffman in 1869.
 In the First World War the Italian State confiscated the villa as the property of an enemy national, and in 1923 the most important sculptures in the gardens were moved to the Museo Nazionale Romano.
 In 1926 the villa was given to the Società Geografica Italiana.